ray-project/ray-llm/README.md

 are framework agnostic and Aviary can be easily modified to use FasterTransformer or other high-performance frameworks.
 We will continiue working on improving this.
 * `lmsys/vicuna-13b-delta-v1.1` model sometimes answers to English questions in Mandarin.
-* Replicas which have had a worker failure will continiue to recieve new requests, which will most likely time out.
+* Replicas which have had a worker failure will continiue to receive new requests, which will most likely time out.
 We are looking into fixing that.

 ## Future plans